The Settlement Exhibition: Methods

-Various methods are employed to explain and interpret the remains of the building.
-These include creating a three-dimensional image of how the hall may have looked.
+Various methods are employed to explain and interpret the building's remains.
+These include creating a three-dimensional image of what the hall may have looked like.
 Building techniques are also explained.
 On the multimedia table is a large model of the hall, with information on the archaeologists' research findings and methods, the hall as it was, and the life and work that went on there.
-A second multimedia table provides information about daily activities such as iron-work and carpentry along with findings from a later excavation across the street that concluded in 2011.
+A second multimedia table provides information about daily activities such as ironwork and carpentry, along with findings from a later excavation across the street that concluded in 2011.

 Two touch-screens give information about cultural affinities between different North Atlantic nations, in addition to the Vikings' expansion and how they settled new countries.

 Awards

 The exhibition has won two awards so far: The Icelandic Museum Award 2006 and the NODEM Award 06.
 (Nordic Digital Excellence in Museums.)